linker3000/Z80-Board/README.md

 ---

-All the above code loads via Tera Term using its copy-and-paste feature (MS Basic in BIOS) or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications
+All the above code loads via Tera Term using its copy-and-paste feature, but you may need to increase the inter-line and inter-character delays - I used 4mS for reliable transfers, or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications

 Let me know if anything needs further modification...and enjoy some retro computing!